- Visit

 During your field investigations for our Watershed Investigation program, students will measure water quality parameters via low-tech chemistry tests and by investigating bioindicators.
 Water chemistry gives a snapshot view of water quality: how healthy is the water at this moment in time?
 Finding, identifying, and tallying species of aquatic macro-organisms with varying pollution tolerances helps us determine water quality over a longer time (organisms require time within their healthy parameters to develop and grow).
 They will also conduct a site analysis to determine how humans use the land around a wetland and what organisms make up the food web in a wetland habitat.
 If there is a fourth class, students will also make watershed models

 This program can serve as the field investigation portion of their Meaningful Watershed Educational Experience (MWEE) Field investigations are more meaningful to students when they are integrated into their curriculum.
 The data collected can be used for analysis, creating tables and graphs, and comparing to regional trends.
-We also recommend several texts and associated activities to enrich your students' experiences.
+We also recommend several texts and associated activities to enrich your students' experience.

 A Long Walk to Water Non-Fiction